carpentries/amy/docs/users_guide/index.md

 * **Membership training statistics** Lists all memberships by variant, agreement dates, contribution type, and total/used/remaining instructor training seats (inhouse and public)
 * **Workshop issues** and **Instructor issues** identify specific workshops and instructors with gaps in data.
-* **Find duplicate persons** identifies persons that may be listed as duplicates due to having the same name or email address, and allows the user to merge them.
+* **Find duplicate persons** and **Find duplicate training requests** identifies Persons or Training Requests that may be listed as duplicates due to having the same name or email address, and allows the user to merge them.
+[Read more on how to merge duplicates](#merging-duplicate-persons-training-requests-or-events)
-* **Find duplicate training requests** identifies instructor training requests that may be duplications  due to having the same name or email address, and allows the user to merge them.

 ### User and Administrator Roles